Chiropractic Adjustment

 However, recent advances in research have given a more in-depth understanding of how adjustments relieve pain and enhance movement.

-How do chiropractic adjustments really work?
+How do chiropractic treatments really work?

 The most up-to-date understanding of how chiropractic adjustments work is that they relieve pain, relax muscles, and enhance coordinated movement through nervous system reflexes and joint mobilizations.